TempVoice/Translation/README.md

 # What else do I have to consider?

-- Do not use any internet translators without proofreading it twice!
+- Do not use any internet translators!
 - Do not change the structure of the file!
 - Use a suitable software to edit the file!
 (VS Code, Nodepad++)